yuhan-yhyh/Dataset_Code_MGSVM-FS-MM-LiDAR/Readme.md

 ### Example command -- Plot the final evaluation metrics
 All evaluation metrics for all modality combinations can be found in the subfolder *Results_evaluation_metrics*.

-To plot the evaluation metrics (as shown in the Figs. 8-10 of the paper), please implement the following commond.
+To plot the evaluation metrics (as shown in Figs. 8-10 of the paper), please implement the following command.

         python Evaluation_metrics_plotting.py